-Our December blog and Big Numbers discussed the regional differences in the 2012 achievement of 5+ A*-C GCSEs including English and mathematics for students eligible for pupil premium, i.e. pupils eligible for Free School Meals (FSM) and Children Looked After (CLA).
+Our December Big Numbers discussed the regional differences in the 2012 achievement of 5+ A*-C GCSEs including English and mathematics for students eligible for pupil premium, i.e. pupils eligible for Free School Meals (FSM) and Children Looked After (CLA).
 Comparing the achievement of these pupils to all pupils in 2012, we saw large differences in the pupil premium gap across regions with the smallest gap in London (15%) and the largest in the South East (32%).

 The recently released 2013 amended GCSE results data suggest that the pupil premium gap has widened both nationally and across some regions between 2012 and 2013 .

 Our new interactive infographic gives you the comparison of this gap not only across regions, but also over time.